AnapalOne/xmonad-packed/README.md

  ##### And you're done!
 You may edit any of these configs to your liking.

 ## List of packages

-> See `setup.sh` for the full list of packages that will be installed.

 | Packages                                           | Description |
 | ---------------------------------------------------|:-------------:|
 | alacritty                                          | terminal emulator |